2. Using this Manual

-The Dirac Live® application requires that sound pressure from the room's reflections and the speakers' lines-of-sight are measured with equal gain.
+The Dirac Live® 3 requires that sound pressure from the room's reflections and the speakers' lines-of-sight are measured with equal gain.
 A cardioid or bi-directional microphone will measure the sound with different gain depending on sound waves' inclining angles to the microphone.
 Measuring a surround system with a cardioid microphone pointing at the front speaker will measure lower gains for the speakers behind the microphone, preventing the system calibration from being robust.

 Where should I connect the microphone?

 If the Dirac Live®-enabled device comes with a calibration microphone, we recommend connecting the included calibration microphone to the device and not the computer, as Dirac Live® fetches the calibration file from the device automatically.

 If using a third-party omnidirectional microphone, or if your Hi-Fi device is placed far away from your listening area, connect the microphone to your computer and ensure it is accessible as described in §4.3.4.
 Download the relevant calibration file provided by your microphone manufacturer and load it into Dirac Live® 3 as described in §5.6.
 Applying proper calibration to your microphone is crucial to creating a reliable measurement.